Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

 and the energy flux ${\mathcal {F}}_{E}/F$ using (\ref{eq:flux1}).
 We mostly take a branch of the $\arctan $ function such that $\zeta \in [0, \pi )$; however in part of our analysis it will be helpful to consider instead $\zeta \in (-\frac{\pi }{2},\frac{\pi }{2}]$.

-This direct integration method has a number of drawbacks.
-First, we require the numerical integration of the radial equation to very high precision in order to extract the constants $C_{\omega k}$ and $D_{\omega k}$ to a reasonable accuracy.
-Second, we find that the method yields satisfactory results only when either the scalar field charge vanishes ($q=0$) or for reasonably large values of at least one of the charges $Q$, $q$.
-In order to obtain good results for a wider range of values of the charges, and for nonsuperradiant modes, a more sophisticated method would be needed to find the QNM frequencies.
-However, our method is sufficiently accurate to give a selection of superradiant modes which enables us to qualitatively explore the effect of black hole and/or scalar field charge on superradiance.
+We find that our numerical method yields satisfactory results only when either the scalar field charge vanishes ($q=0$) or for reasonably large values of at least one of the charges $|Q|$, $q$.
+In order to obtain good results for a wider range of values of the charges, and for nonsuperradiantly scattered modes, a more sophisticated method would be needed to find the QNM frequencies.
+However, our method is sufficiently accurate to give a selection of superradiantly scattered modes which enables us to qualitatively explore the effect of black hole and/or scalar field charge on superradiant scattering.
+Below we consider first the energy flux (\ref{eq:flux1}) from superradiantly scattered modes and then the real and imaginary parts of the mode frequencies.